cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

         return self.client.products[product_id].get()
 ```

-## Add a static method to generate the purchase request payload
+## Add static method for purchase request payload

-Now let's create a static method that help in generating the
+Create a static method that will be used to generate a purchase request payload.
-purchase request payload:
+Declare this method as follows:

 ``` python hl_lines="1 25-106"
 from uuid import uuid4